Environmental and energy education

 We have been delivering environmental and energy education since 1997, and over 30,000 people have visited our homes to date.
-All visits include a guided walk around the site to learn about our food, water and renewable energy systems, a tour of one of the homes, and a presentation on the challenges faced during the build, and subsequent development, of the project.
+All visits include a space for your questions and learning needs, a guided walk around the site to learn about our food, water and renewable energy systems, a tour of one of the homes, and a presentation on the challenges faced during the build, and subsequent development, of the project.

-There are regular sustainable living tours for members of the public, but we can also create a tour and/or workshop tailored to your needs, whether you are an individual, a business, a school, university or community group.
+We can also create a tour and/or workshop tailored to your needs, whether you are an individual, a business, a school, university or community group.
+There are also regular sustainable living tours for members of the public on Saturdays.

-Such an event could focus on zero carbon homes, renewable energy, sustainable water systems, or provide an overview of sustainable living; and we can pitch the content to meet your needs.
+Your event could focus on zero carbon homes, renewable energy, sustainable water systems, or provide an overview of sustainable living; and we pitch the content to meet your needs.

 - introductory group tour: based on our sustainable living tour, adapted to your group’s particular interests

 - technical group tour: with additional material on the design and operation of energy and water systems, these events have proven helpful to postgraduate students, architects, developers, building professionals and groups of potential self-builders.

 - tailored tour: a private visit for individuals and groups with duration and content dependent on attendees’ interests